microsoft/azure-health-data-services-toolkit/samples/SimpleExternalApiCustomOperation/README.md

 ## Usage Details

-- Checkout the Program.cs file that outlines how you can implement the SampleInputFilterOption and SampleOutputFilterOption.
+- Program.cs file  outlines how you can implement the SampleInputFilterOption and SampleOutputFilterOption.

-- An API Controller (CustomOperationController) which outline how you can implement IPipeline<HttpRequestMessage,HttpResponseMessage> interface for request and response.
+- An API Controller (CustomOperationController) outlines how you can implement IPipeline<HttpRequestMessage,HttpResponseMessage> interface for request and response.

 - Get: This method will demonstrate how we can call and send the value to another API and read the response.